This post may contain affiliate links, please see the privacy policy for details.

 • Reduce heat to medium and let the fruit simmer until the apples can be easily mashed and most of the water has evaporated.
 Stir frequently.
 Keep in mind the fruit will make its own juice as they cook.

-• Remove from heat and transfer them to a blender.
-Blend until smooth.
-Once it is ready, process the apples and guava through a strainer because of the small guava seeds and any pieces of the peel.
+• Push the apples and guava through a strainer to catch any the small guava seeds and any pieces of the peel.

 Nutrition